-Cassandra, on the other hand, is highly optimized for write throughput, and in fact never modifies data on disk; it only appends to existing files or creates new ones.
+Cassandra, on the other hand, is highly optimized for write throughput, and in fact, never modifies data on disk; it only appends to existing files or creates new ones.
 This is much easier on disk I/O and means that Cassandra can provide astonishingly high write throughput.
-Since both writing data to Cassandra, and storing data in Cassandra, are inexpensive,denormalization carries little cost and is a good way to ensure that data can be efficiently read in various access scenarios.
+Since both writing data to Cassandra, and storing data in Cassandra, are inexpensive, denormalization carries a little cost and is a good way to ensure that data can be efficiently read in various access scenarios.

 Just because Cassandra is optimized for writes doesn’t make it bad at reads; in fact, a well-designed Cassandra database can handle very heavy read loads with no problem.
 We’ll cover the topic of efficient data modeling in great depth in the next few chapters.

 The first three database features we looked at are commonly found in distributed data stores.
 However, databases like Riak and Voldemort are purely key-value stores; these databases have no knowledge of the internal structure of a record that’s stored at a particular key.
 This means useful functions like updating only part of a record, reading only certain fields from a record, or retrieving records that contain a particular value in a given field are not possible.